adam2am/anti-mouse/main-scripts/#features.md

 # Currently
-- antimouse gui
+- antimouse gui:
 >> some progress

+/antimouse with claude
+        - for now its ending everything in 1 cell (antimouse with claude) and not moving to a next cell
+        - showing everything on 1 monitor instead of 2,
+                but movement works nicely between both monitors
+        >> sugg: to make different letters for different layout qwert yuiop // q is debatable, cuz left finger on a capsedr asdf ghjk

+/antimouse 0.01
         - sometimes it's going to 2nd letter (AB) it would go B as a collumn
         - sometimes it would confuse my taps i would do GM it would go G collumn first, then back to M collumn instead of GM cell
-                ex: now whats happeniing
+                ex: for now whats happeniing:
-                        I>I>D>F == and it should do
+                        - pressing I>I>D>F == and it should do
-                        -- II >> DF cell
+                                II press > II cell >> DF press > DF cell
-                        But its doing
+                        - but its doing
-                        -- II >> Dcollumn >> Fcollumn
+                                II press > II cell >> DF press > Dcollumn > Fcollumn
+                sugg: -- higlighting a collumn after a first tap
+                        > then when second tap goes to the cell + highlighting a cell itself

+        - /remindme
+        - automatic date calculation (last time visited? --> auto calculate + mentioning with a n`n`)

+        - when key is shifted = like in mac under the cursor
-        - now it's turning off functionality when pressed button outside of the current layout (k) == improvement angle
+        - its also turning off functionality when pressed button outside of the current layout (k)
         - 2nd monitor support
         - CAPSLOCK STILL getting turned (kekw)
         - as well as space randomly

-        - 1пн/2вт instead of пн/вт